ajpeng/Sample-Backend/README.md

 ## Introduction

-This is the technical test for backend integration engineers.
+This is a technical test for backend integration engineers.
 It's focused on connecting to remote services, gathering and processing data, finally storing it in the project's models.

 A common task at Company XYZ is collecting product information from external sources like websites and files.
 This test covers both tasks with simple cases: